ncatlab/nlab-content/pages/6/2/8/2/2826/content.md

 =--

-+--{: .query}
-[[David Roberts]]:  Can we come up with a counterexample of a Serre fibration that isn't a Dold fibration?
-I'll ask on MathOverflow.
-=--
+See for now the examples given in answer to the MathOverflow question _[Request: A Serre fibration that is not a Dold fibration](https://mathoverflow.net/q/20442/)_.

 +-- {: .un_prop}
 ###### Proposition